lironbdolah/streetdensityai/README.md

 </p>

-This YoloV5 based model is fit to detect people and diffrent types of land veichels, and displaying their density on a fiited map, acoording to their coordinates and detected labels.
+This YoloV5 based model is fit to detect people and diffrent types of land veichels, and displaying their relative density on a fiited map, acoording to their coordinates and detected labels.

 **Features:**
-- Features 1
+- Multiple Objects Detection
-- Features 2
+-

 <p align="center">
   <img src="assets/streetdensityai.png" />